Immune Thrombocytopenic Purpura: Care Instructions

 Platelets are a kind of cell in your blood.
 They have a sticky surface that helps them form clots to stop bleeding.

 Your blood can't clot if you don't have enough platelets.
 This causes abnormal bleeding.
 Bleeding can get worse over time, or it can come on fast.

 To treat ITP, you may need to take medicines to help stop the destruction of platelets.
 You may need platelets added to your blood.
 Or you may need surgery to remove your spleen.
 Your spleen's job is to remove platelets from your body.
 So taking out the spleen helps increase your platelet count.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if you have any problems.
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Current as of: November 29, 2021

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Joseph O'Donnell MD - Hematology, Oncology & Brian Leber MDCM, FRCPC - Hematology